wp-plugins/blip-slideshow/readme.txt

 * new shortcode options: center, link and resize.
 * added JSON encoding of options for those that might include Javascript characters such as ' and /
 * added a CDATA section to the Javascript call for proper parsing and XHTML validation
-* Moved hyperlinking code from slideshow.js to blip.php based (see http://code.google.com/p/slideshow/issues/detail?id=192)
+* Moved hyperlinking code from slideshow.js to blip.php (see http://code.google.com/p/slideshow/issues/detail?id=192)

 = 0.1.1 =
 * Release date: 2011-04-16